 Beef and Green Beans Stir-Fry translates to “Ginisang Baka at Sitaw”.
 It’s a pretty straight forward translation: “ginisa” meaning stir-fry or saute, “baka” meaning beef and “sitaw” meaning beans, legumes or string beans.
 The recipe is pretty simple and straight forward too—ideal for busy individuals and families.

-Well paired.
-I make a well-rounded meal by serving Beef and Green Beans Stir-Fry with organic brown rice, sliced boiled eggs or fried eggs, and chopped fresh tomatoes.
+For serving, share as a side by itself or as a main dish with brown rice, sliced boiled eggs or fried eggs, and chopped fresh tomatoes.

 To make sure the rice is ready to serve along with your other dishes, get a head start by cooking the rice—with instant pot, rice cooker or stove top—right before cooking the Beef and Green Beans Stir-Fry or during idle time in the kitchen.
 I personally use a rice cooker with a stainless-steel pot.

-If serving eggs, here is a simple and forgiving method of boiling eggs that really works well for us: (1) ADD eggs in a pot and enough water to cover them, and BRING to a boil, covered; (2) TURN heat off and KEEP the pot on the hot burner for 10-12 minutes; (3) DRAIN the hot water and REPLACE with cold; (4) once eggs are slightly cool, PEEL while eggs are submerged under the cold water.
+If serving eggs, here is a simple and forgiving method of boiling eggs: (1) ADD eggs in a pot and enough water to cover them,; (2) BRING to a boil, covered; (3) TURN heat off and KEEP the pot on the hot burner for 10-12 minutes; (4) DRAIN the hot water and REPLACE with cold; (5) once eggs are slightly cool, PEEL while they’re submerged under the cold water.
 I use an egg slicer to slice or cross-slice boiled eggs directly over a bowl for easier, faster prep.